 - Start by seasoning the chicken thighs.
 Coat them with olive oil, then add salt and black pepper from both sides.
 I’m also using a premade spice mixture that consists of just red paprika, garlic powder and onion powder with a 1-1-1 ratio.
 Feel free to use your favorite blend of spices instead.

-- If you have the time, let the meat marinade for at least 1 hour, the braised chicken thighs will be more flavorful this way.
+- If you have the time, let the meat marinade for at least 1 hour, the chicken will be more flavorful this way.

 - Heat up a splash of olive oil in a large oven safe pan and brown the chicken thighs from both sides.
 3 to 4 minutes per side is enough.